 Cats have powerful senses of smell.
 You can use that sense of smell in a variety of DIY enrichment for cats.
 If you’re looking for a whole course on scent based enrichment, I cannot recommend the Nosework Cats course enough.

-You can start using scent with an easy one using catnip, silver vine, or valerian root powder to get your cat engaged with a toy you already have on hand.
-You can also try sprinkling some of the cat drugs in different places around the home to draw your cats into a box or a cat tower they may not have used a ton.
+You can start using scent using catnip, silver vine, or valerian root powder to get your cat engaged with a toy you already have on hand.
+Try sprinkling some of the cat drugs in different places to attract your cats into a box for play or onto a cat tower they may not have used a ton.
 Take advantage of the things you already have!
-If you want to try all three, you can get a special sample pack through Meowy Janes that comes with a bit of each.

 Growing Things To Sniff

-Bringing the outdoors inside can allow your cat to have their own sniffari.
-Grab some leaves from trees you know haven’t been treated with chemicals and some twigs.
+Don’t want to grow anything?
+Nature already took care of it for you!
+Bring the outdoors inside to give your cat their own sniffari.
+Grab some leaves from trees you know haven’t been treated with chemicals and know they are cat safe and some twigs.
 Put them in a box for your cat to sniff.

 Create An Obstacle Course

-While agility is more often associated with dogs, it can be just as fun for the right cats.
+While agility is associated with dogs, it can be just as fun for the right cats.
 One way to do agility involves teaching your cat to follow a target using clicker training.
-If you want to try clicker training your cat, you can either start with a book on training cats or a clicker training kit.
+If you want to try clicker training your cat, you can either learn how to do it yourself, grab a book on training cats, or get a clicker training kit.
 I can also help with clicker training lessons if you want individualized help.

 While my main focus is on things you can do at home, if you get really into agility, there are special agility kits you can buy that can supplement what you have around home.
 Most are made for dogs, but many can work for cats.
-I suggest starting with something simple involving cones and a jump.
+Start with something simple involving cones and a jump.

 Enrichment For Cats Using A Play Based Obstacle Course

 Of course, you don’t have to do clicker training to create a fun obstacle course for your cat.
-You can toss some pillows or boxes on the floor in an attempt to create some places for them to have to hide as they stalk a wand toy.
-This creates an environment where your cat will feel like they can get a good, satisfying hunt.
+You can also toss some pillows or boxes on the floor to create an interesting play session.
+The obstacles allow your cat to hide as they stalk a wand toy.
+This creates a good, satisfying hunt for your cat so their need to play will be satisfied.

 Speaking of play…